tevang/tutorials/compare_atomic_properties/README.md

 :-------------------------:|:-------------------------:
 ![](pose1.png)             |  ![](pose2.marked.png)

-The red arrow on conformer 2 show where the differences are locate.
+The red arrows on conformer 2 show where the differences are locate.
 Mainly at the aromatic carbons and less at the polarized oxygen of the methyl phenyl ether.

 #### 4. Now lets visualize the average (unweighted) partial charges of each atom.